City Sued Over Handling Of Lead Poisonings | New Haven Independent

 “The Health Department did not do so,” she writes.

 Hall received his own regular blood lead level screening test in December 2017 during an annual pediatrician appointment.
 Hall tested as having a blood lead level of 6 micrograms per deciliter (mg/dL).
-In 2014, the federal Centers for Disease Control (CDC) reported that any child with a blood lead level above 5 mg/dL had an “elevated,” or dangerously high, level of lead in his or her blood.
+In 2014, the CDC reported that any child with a blood lead level above 5 mg/dL had an “elevated,” or dangerously high, level of lead in his or her blood.

 Throughout the lawsuit, the Legal Aid attorney points to city and state law that she argues requires the city’s Health Department to conduct a lead paint inspection at a property within 5 days of learning about a child with an elevated blood lead level at that property.